mia-platform/cdn-publish/README.md

 ## Commands and Syntax

-Here's a list of available commands that _Mystery Box_ provides.
-The placeholder `mb` stands for the command invocation, which could either be:
+Here's a list of available commands that _CDN publish_ provides.
+The placeholder `cdn` stands for the command invocation, which could either be:

 1. [npm] `npx ??/mystery-box`
 2. [yarn] `yarn dlx ??/mystery-box`
-3. [docker container] `mb`
+3. [docker container] `cdn`
 4. [local bundle] `node dist/index.cjs`

 ### Help